larsrh/website/topics/recursion/02-sets.md

 We use a dedicated symbol to not confuse it with addition (which isn't defined yet).

 Does the definition above look vaguely familiar?
-Maybe it becomes familiar if I'm telling you about the following proof principle:
+Maybe it becomes familiar if I tell you about the following proof principle:

 If you want to prove that a property _P_ holds for all natural numbers, then you have to prove that